Interactions-Nexus/Nexus-Wiki/use-cases/brick-and-mortar-store.md

 ## Overheads For the store

 The store owner will have to run nodes to maintain the hybrid network.
 The no of nodes will depend on the redundancy the database needs.
 Compared to existing systems the overheads are very low.
-If the store owner needs 3x redundancy, he needs to run 3 nodes which will be hosted on VPS or owned hardware or a mix of both.&#x20;
+If the store owner needs 3x redundancy, he needs to run 3 nodes which will be hosted on VPS or owned hardware or a mix of both.

 A new POS or integration into system maybe additional cost,  but if we can make a open source code which can be used by any store that can save that particular overheads.